clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > expect reading what the authors did, but also to understand how the
 > authors achieved their results, and what the insights are that are
 > generally useful, even for people not directly working with OCaml.

->
+One point to note in our defense is that the present submission is accompanied by an extensive Rocq development, which (we made available on submission on) intend to remain permanently linked to the paper, covering both the Zoo formalization and the various verified data-structures whose verification is claimed as a contribution.
+Any additional technical detail that would unfortunately be missing from the paper can be recovered (with some effort) from this mechanized development, which we believe follows reasonable standards of readability and maintenability.

+This being said, we did try to emphasize some valuable lessons that reach outside the OCaml community:

+- In section 3 we list salient language features that we encountered in concurrent OCaml code in practice, or in their verification, and in particular the centrality of physical equality.
+We would expect this to be relevant to people interested in verifying lock-free concurrent code in other functional languages such as Lisp/Scheme, Haskell, Scala, etc.

+- The question of how to formalize physical equality similarly applies to all languages that offer composite/structured data structures with a mix of mutable and immutable constructors.
+(More precisely, immutable blocks without an identity.)

+- We did not have the space to detail the verification arguments of the data-structure we verified, but we do consider their complete verification (and in particular the invariants that we established) to be contributions of this work (and they are of course included in the mechanized code attached to the paper).
+We believe that people working on the verification of concurrent data structures in other languages than OCaml could benefit from studying our proof arguments and reusing our invariants and specifications -- just like we studied the existing Iris verifications of similar structures, typically in HeapLang.

 > Emblematic of this problem is Section 4.1.1: This section give
 > a history of various proposal for atomic fields with a full
 > implementation timeline.
 However, at the end of the section it is
 > unclear what the final implemented version actually is and what its
 > formal semantics are.
 Similarly, the problem of physical equality is
 > described well with many examples, but in a POPL paper I would expect
 > a formal definition of physical equality, not just an informal
 > description.

+The section on physical equality was the hardest to write in the paper.
+The difficulties around physical equality are subtle and easy to misunderstand (we first had several experiences of failing to explain them to domain experts), so they require ample informal explanations.

+We do include a precise definition (in English prose) of physical equality on lines 765-777.

+We would be happy to try to expand this section with a more formal presentation of physical equality as done in our Rocq development, but we must decide which part of the paper to remove accordingly.
+(Any advice/preference on that end is welcome.)

-Also I would like to see how the proposal interacts with
+> Also I would like to see how the proposal interacts with
 > OCaml's weak memory model.
 Otherwise, it is impossible to understand
 > what the authors concretely propose.

+Our semantics for Zoo currently assume sequential consistency (as does HeapLang and most other usable-in-practice Iris languages), so this aspect of OCaml is not currently modeled in our work.
+(We mention this explicitly in section 3.5.)

+(We wonder if you were asking about interactions between physical equality and OCaml's memory model.
+To our knowledge there are essentially no interactions, as only mutable locations (atomic or non-atomic) have memory-model subtleties, and the difficulties we found were centered on immutable constructors.)

-Also the description of the
+> Also the description of the verified concurrent algorithms suffers
-> verified concurrent algorithms suffers from this problem: The text
+> from this problem: The text describes what the authors did at the
-> describes what the authors did at the high level, but does not provide
+> high level, but does not provide technical detail on the novel
-> technical detail on the novel insights.
-For example, the xchain
+> insights.
+For example, the xchain assertion on l.
+978 could be
-> assertion on l.
-978 could be interesting, but is only mention in
+> interesting, but is only mention in passing.
+Similar for the
-> passing.
-Similar for the destabilization in Section 10.3.
+> destabilization in Section 10.3.

->
+We tried to summarize the salient points for domain experts, which are welcome to look at the mechanized proofs for all the details.
+This being said, we would be happy to receive recommendations from reviewers on which technical points to expose more directly in the article, and what part of the content should be removed to allow this.
+Clearly it is impossible to hope to provide proof insights and/or key invariants for all the structures we verified, but we could cover just one for example in deeper levels of details.

 > The authors develop ZooLang as a formalization of OCaml with
 > a frontend for translating OCaml programs, but they do not discuss how
 > ZooLang compares to OCaml.
 What features of OCaml does ZooLang support
 > and which not?

+We did try to exhaustively cover all support Zoo features in Section 2.2, with a full grammar in Section 2.
+As we mentioned in the conclusion (lines 1220-1221), we believe that the most pressing features to add for our problem domain would be:

+- the OCaml memory model,

+- exceptions (which are routinely used to signal failure), and

+- effect handlers (which are typically not used to implement concurrent data structures, but are used in implementations of concurrent schedulers which we may want to verify).

 > The authors claim that the HeapLang is the closest language to OCaml
 > in the Iris ecosystem, but arguably state of the art of modeling OCaml
 > is Osiris.
 I would like to see a more throughout comparison with
 > Osiris.
-> How does ZooLang handle exceptions and algebraic effects?
-> How does the physical equality of ZooLang compare to Osiris?

 Osiris and Zoo can be described as having evolved in two separate and complementary directions: